Salvaging Evonik IPO an uphill struggle

 The 15 billion euro valuation assumed a multiple of at least 6.5 times earnings before interest, tax, depreciation and amortization and an IPO discount of about 10 percent.

-Financial markets’ relief at Saturday’s euro zone deal to lend Spain up to 100 billion euros to recapitalize debt-laden banks was not shared by prospective Evonik shareholders.
+Financial markets’ relief at Saturday’s euro zone deal to lend Spain up to 100 billion euros to recapitalise debt-laden banks was not shared by prospective Evonik shareholders.

 “In the current market environment, 15 billion euros is unrealistic.
 They will not get it.
 With a 20 percent discount you might be able to convince investors,” said one manager at a large German mutual fund company.